-- drawings, diagrams and stories from women, men and young people in communities in Africa and Asia who participated in participatory workshops I and colleagues facilitated on empowerment and gender
+- community drawings, diagrams and stories from women, men and young people in Africa and Asia who participated in participatory workshops I and colleagues have facilitated on empowerment, leadership and livelihoods.

 as the basis for:

-- a body of interactive pictorial resources on empowerment concepts that can be downloaded from this blog onto a mobile phone and used in villages and communities worldwide without the need for literacy or translation.
+- a body of interactive pictorial animations and info-graphics on development concepts and strategies that can be downloaded from this blog onto a mobile phone and used in villages, communities and organisations worldwide without the need for literacy or translation.

 - ideas for how some of the material could be disseminated through alternative media eg street art, ‘branded’ ceramic mugs and plates and how drawings could be made eg with string and glue darkened with charcoal dust for communication by blind people who are generally excluded from visual communication.